simpleweb/puppet-unicorn/README.md

 ### Installation

-To install using the puppet module tool, run:

-    $ puppet module install simpleweb/unicorn
+Not yet available on Puppet Forge.

-Or to include it as a git submodule, do something like:
+Include it as a git submodule, do something like:

     $ git submodule add git@github.com:simpleweb/puppet-unicorn.git modules/unicorn